 - There are no pipe run requirements for Micro Motion sensors.
-Straight runs of pipe upstream or downstream are unnecessary. - If the sensor is installed in a vertical pipeline, liquids and slurries should flow upward through the sensor. - Keep the sensor full of process fluid. - For halting flow through the sensor with a single valve, install the valve downstream from the sensor. - Minimize bending and torsional piping loads on the meter.
+Straight runs of pipe upstream or downstream are unnecessary. - If the sensor is installed in a vertical pipeline, liquids and slurries should flow upward through the sensor.
+Gases should flow downward. - Keep the sensor tubes full of process fluid. - For halting flow through the sensor with a single valve, install the valve downstream from the sensor. - Minimize bending and torsional stress on the meter.
 Do not use the meter to align misaligned piping. - The sensor does not require external supports.
 The flanges will support the sensor in any orientation.

-1.3 Vibration limits
+1.3 Temperature limits